Continuing Education Activity

 The third phase of high-pressure injection injury is the secondary microbial infection due to direct bacterial inoculation, potentially intensified necrosis precipitated by phases 1 and 2.
 This phase is relatively rare, ranging from 1.6% to 60% of cases reported in the literature, and is often polymicrobial.
 Almost half of the cultures taken at the time of initial debridement will be positive, and 58% will show gram-negative bacteria.
 The necrosis of local tissue creates a medium on which bacteria can feed.
 On the other hand, many of the substances injected into the tissue do not directly support microbial growth.
 Empiric broad-spectrum antibiotics also have a role in preventing concurrent infections and have been advocated by many authors.

 History and Physical

-The patient's history should help guide evaluation of the affected extremity, but a full secondary exam is also necessary.
-Dedicated evaluation of the forearm, elbow, upper arm and axilla is imperative to assess the proximal extent of the injury.
-Range of motion, skin discoloration, pulses and a complete neurologic examination are prudent.
+The patient's history should help guide the evaluation of the affected extremity, but a full secondary exam is also necessary.
+Dedicated evaluation of the forearm, elbow, upper arm, and axilla is imperative to assess the proximal extent of the injury.
+Range of motion, skin discoloration, pulses, and a complete neurologic examination are prudent.
 Serial examinations of the compartments are also crucial as compartment syndrome can occur hours after the injury as the second injury phase leads to further inflammation and edema.